gardener/documentation/website/documentation/getting-started/architecture/_index.md

 Inside each Seed is one of the most important controllers in Gardener - the gardenlet.
 It spawns many other controllers, which will eventually create all resources for a Shoot cluster, including all resources on the cloud providers such as virtual networks, security groups, and virtual machines.

-- The Gardener API endpoint (i.e., the API server in the Garden Cluster)
-  - You connect to it either through the dashboard or with kubectl, given that you have a proper kubeconfig for it

-- The Seeds that run the control planes of the shoot clusters
-  - inside each Seed is one of the most important controllers in Gardener - the gardenlet
-  - the gardenlet spawns many other controllers, which will eventually create all resources for a Shoot cluster
-  - that includes all resources on the cloud providers such as virtual networks, security groups, and virtual machines

 ## Gardener's API Endpoint